 Retorio's analysis of more than 10,000 sales interactions confirms this effect: salespeople who score high in Warmth and Competence outperform peers by up to 10% in revenue contribution, information sharing, and customer loyalty.
 Warmth drives trust and openness; Competence drives confidence and perceived low risk.
 Together, they form the psychological foundation of effective sales behavior.

-Because these behaviors can be measured, trained, and improved, organizations can systematically build sales cultures that outperform the market.
+Because these behaviors can be measured and improved, organizations can systematically build sales cultures that outperform the market.
 This post outlines the scientific foundation behind Warmth & Competence, how the mechanism works in real interactions, and how organizations can apply the model at scale using AI-based coaching.

 Scientific research and Retorio's industry data point to one clear conclusion: Top-performing salespeople excel in both Warmth and Competence.